ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/client-api/session/querying/debugging/query-timings.dotnet.markdown

   you can request to get detailed stats of the time spent by RavenDB on each part of the query.
   E.g. duration of search, loading documents, transforming results, total duration, etc.

-* By default, the timings stats are Not included in the query results.
+* By default, the timings stats are Not included in the query results, to avoid the measuring overhead.

 * __To include the query timings__ in the query results:
   add a call to `Timings()` in your query code, or add `include timings()` to an RQL query.